Comprehensive Account: Biden’s Deadly Afghanistan Surrender and Retreat — Trump Was Right

 Likewise, Biden will ignore the fact that, as we now know, his retaliatory drone strike against that “high-value ISK terrorist” in Kabul, was a political trigger pull distraction.
 Biden actually killed Zemari Ahmadi, a longtime U.S. aid worker, and nine other civilians, seven of whom were children.
 Ahmadi, who was among the Afghan people hoping to immigrate to safety, was bringing water to his family and neighbors.

-And on the subject of strike in Afghanistan, though Biden insists he ended the war, former federal prosecutor Andrew McCarthy offered an evidence to the contrary regarding a case before the Supreme Court: “[Justice Brett Kavanaugh] put the question bluntly to Biden’s acting solicitor, Brian Fletcher: ‘Is the United States still engaged in hostilities for purposes of the AUMF against al-Qaeda and related terrorist organizations?’
+And on the subject of strike in Afghanistan, though Biden insists he ended the war, legal analyst Andrew McCarthy offered evidence to the contrary regarding a case before the Supreme Court: “[Justice Brett Kavanaugh] put the question bluntly to Biden’s acting solicitor, Brian Fletcher: ‘Is the United States still engaged in hostilities for purposes of the AUMF against al-Qaeda and related terrorist organizations?’
 The AUMF (Authorization for Use of Military Force) is the 2001 congressional resolution that served as the basis for the war in Afghanistan and for continuing U.S. military operations and detention of enemy combatants.
 Yes, Fletcher conceded, ‘that is the government’s position.’
 And it is the position the Biden administration holds, he elaborated, ‘notwithstanding withdrawal of troops from Afghanistan.’
 Whatever the White House may say about the end of the forever war, the Justice Department has represented to the Supreme Court that "we continue to be engaged in hostilities with al-Qaeda and therefore that detention under law of war remains proper.”

 We are still at war, “that is the government’s position.”